Posted on 18 April 2022

 Developing good study habits will ensure you perform to the best of your ability.
 The tips below are backed up by research - some of them may surprise you.

 Psychologists say we can only concentrate properly for 30-45 minutes.
 There are lots of apps that help you take regular breaks.
-When you're on your break, do something completely different - move away from your desk, take a short walk or make a cup of tea.
+When you're on your break, do something completely different - move away from your work, make a cup of tea.

 Biscuits and chocolate may give you an immediate rush of energy but high blood sugar combined with mentally challenging tasks can increase your cortisol levels and impair your memory.
 By snacking on slow release high protein foods like yoghurt, cheese, fruit, veg or nuts and seeds you can keep your blood sugar levels more even.

 Think about when and where you work best.
 Are you a morning person or do you work better in the evening?
-Do you find working in the Library productive or somewhere else?
-There are lots of different study spaces available across the University.
 Find what works best for you.

 Exercising is one of the quickest and most effective ways to de-stress.
 Regular exercise can actually help your brain work better.
 Fresh air will clear your head and perk you up, even a short walk will do.